 India observed 2018 as a year of millets to encourage and promote millet production and championed the United Nations resolution to make 2023 the International Year of Millets.
 The U.N.
 General Assembly adopted a resolution in March 2021, supported by more than 70 countries.

-The resolution envisages increasing public awareness of the health benefits of millets and their suitability for cultivation under tough conditions marked by climate change.
+The resolution aims to increase public awareness of the health benefits of millets and their suitability for cultivation under adverse conditions exacerbated by climate change.

-To promote Millets strongly internationally, even the country’s highest leadership is sparing no effort.
-During the 22nd Summit of Shanghai Cooperation Organisation (SCO) held in September 2022, Prime Minister of India, Narendra Modi said,
+To promote millets internationally, even the country’s highest leadership is making no effort.
+During the 22nd Summit of the Shanghai Cooperation Organisation (SCO) held in September 2022, Prime Minister of India, Narendra Modi, said,

 “The world today faces another major challenge – and that is ensuring the food security of our citizens.
 One possible solution to this problem is to promote the cultivation and consumption of millets.
 Millets are a superfood that has been grown for thousands of years, not just in SCO countries but in many parts of the world.
 It is a traditional, nutritious, and low-cost alternative to dealing with the food crisis.”

 In addition, he added, “The year 2023 will be celebrated as the UN International Year of Millets.
-We should consider organizing a ‘Millet Food Festival’ under the SCO,”
+We should consider organising a ‘Millet Food Festival’ under the SCO.”

-In addition, under National Food Security Mission, numerous steps are being taken to increase the production of Millet in India.
-The steps include establishing a Center for Excellence and the Millet Mission in multiple Indian states.
+In addition, under the National Food Security Mission, numerous measures are being implemented to increase millet production in India.
+The steps include establishing a Centre for Excellence and the Millet Mission in multiple Indian states.

 The initiative will also explore leveraging India’s millet expertise to help other developing countries by creating knowledge management platforms and facilitating knowledge exchange.

 Indian start-ups and entrepreneurs are also encouraged to develop recipes & value-added products that promote millet consumption.
-Millet grains, cereals, bread, and value-added products like biscuits, snacks, drinks, etc., are now readily available offline and online to cater to growing health-conscious consumers.
+Millet grains, cereals, bread, and value-added products such as biscuits, snacks, and beverages are now readily available both offline and online to cater to a growing number of health-conscious consumers.

 Wrapping Up

-Despite India being the largest producer of Millet, with about 18 percent share in the global market, the proportion of land devoted to its domestic cultivation is still tiny.
+Despite India being the largest producer of Millet, with about 18 per cent share of the global market, the proportion of land devoted to domestic cultivation remains small.

-With the sustained emphasis on wheat and rice for the country’s dietary needs and farmers’ prosperity, Millet’s mindshare with consumers and farmers has dwindled over the years.
+With the sustained emphasis on wheat and rice for the country’s dietary needs and farmers’ prosperity, Millet’s market share among consumers and farmers has declined over the years.

 This now needs to change.

-Given the climate-related challenges, it is pertinent that small Indian farmers are encouraged to shift from water-intensive crops like wheat and rice to Millet.
+Given the climate-related challenges, it is pertinent that small Indian farmers be encouraged to shift from water-intensive crops such as wheat and rice to Millets.
 In addition, people should be encouraged to consume millet as an alternative to rice and wheat.

-In summary, if Millets have to become a solution for food security, India has to overcome various challenges from the supply side in terms of production and work towards creating demand.
+In summary, if millets are to become a solution to food security, India must overcome various supply-side challenges, particularly in production, and work to create demand.

 Add comment